This post may contain affiliate links. Please read our disclosure policy.

 What You Need to Make this Recipe (Kitchen Tools and Equipment)

-• Large Mixing Bowl – to season and marinate the chicken in.
+• Large Bowl – to season and marinate the chicken in.

-• Grill – if using the grilling method, to cook chicken.
+• BBQ – if using the grilling method, to cook chicken.

 • Baking Sheet fitted with or without a Wire Rack– if using the oven method, use this to bake the chicken on and ensure it is lined with aluminum foil or parchment paper for easier cleanup.